Marymoor Subarea Planning Initiatives Underway

-City staff is recommending a package of Comprehensive Plan and Zoning Code amendments to implement the South Marymoor Subarea Committee's preferred strategy, incorporate draft infrastructure plan results, and otherwise provide a zoning framework that advances policies in the Southeast Redmond Neighborhood Plan.
+The Planning Commission recommended a package of Comprehensive Plan and Zoning Code amendments that is consistent with the South Marymoor Subarea Committee's preferred strategy, incorporates draft infrastructure plan results, and otherwise provides a zoning framework that advances policies in the Southeast Redmond Neighborhood Plan.
 See below for links.

-Recommended Comprehensive Plan and Zoning Code Amendments (Dec.
-2016)
+Comprehensive Plan and Zoning Code Amendments Recommended by the Planning Commission

 Preferred Land Use Transition Strategy